SniperOO7/Karaoke-Premium/README.md

 * **What this plugin have ?**
     - Karaoke menu with songs
-    - You can set terrorist to the karaoke team
     - You can stop music
     - Hint Lyrics
     - Warden support